 Elevated levels of radon have been found in homes all across the country.
-In Colorado, 52 of its 64 counties are at high risk for radon.
+In Colorado, all 64 counties are at risk for radon.
 Due to the gas’s unpredictable nature, two houses right next to each other may have very different radon levels.
 Testing is the only way to know for certain if you and your loved ones are at risk.

 January is an excellent time to test your home.
 Testing requires all windows and doors be closed, but is simple to do.
-Residents in Jefferson and Gilpin counties can purchase short-term test kits for $10.00 at Jefferson County Public Health.
-Visit the Lakewood office at 645 Parfet Street, Lakewood, CO 80215, to pick-up your testing kit.
+Residents in Jefferson and Gilpin counties can now pick up a free testing kit while supplies last and on a first come, first serve basis at Jefferson County Public Health Environmental Health Services.
+Visit us at 645 Parfet Street in Lakewood.
+When new kits are ordered, residents will be able to purchase short-term test kits for $10.00.
 Long-term test kits are also available at local hardware stores, supermarkets and other retail outlets.